 Price and budget:

 Yes, when it comes down to it, you do not necessarily need an expensive motherboard in order to get the job done when building your PC.
 Still, suppose you want something that allows you to play with cutting-edge technology like processing power faster than ever before i9’s and AMD Ryzen 9‘s.
-In that case, you might want to consider investing a little further into a high-end board that will ensure stability and allows you to harness these features as soon as possible.
+In that case, you might want to consider investing a little further into a high-end board that will ensure stability and allow you to harness these features as soon as possible.
 Whether you decide on one in the ballpark of $100 – $150 or choose to spend a little extra for something more appropriate to your needs, the most important thing is that you always make sure to stay informed to avoid missing out on any key features.